Jaws (ride): History

-The original attraction at Universal Studios Florida was inspired by a small attraction on the long-running Studio Tour at Universal Studios Hollywood, in which the Studio Tour tram passed through several sets from the film and was then attacked by an animatronic shark known as Jaws while driving by the Amity Harbor shoreline.
-This attraction opened in 1976 and continues to operate to this day.
-For the Universal Studios Florida park/studio project, Universal sought to take the components of the Hollywood tram stop and turn it into its own ride.
-The original ride was designed by MCA/Universal Planning and Development, in association with Ride & Show Engineering, Inc., which designed the original tour scene.
-Steven Spielberg, who directed the first film in the series, also served as a creative consultant for the ride.
+The original attraction at Universal Studios Florida was inspired by a small attraction on the long-running Studio Tour at Universal Studios Hollywood, in which the Studio Tour tram passes through several sets inspired by the 1975 film Jaws.
+The attraction at the Hollywood location opened in 1976 and is still in operation.
+For the Universal Studios Florida park project, Universal borrowed components of the Hollywood tram experience when designing the ride in Orlando.
+The original ride was designed by MCA/Universal Planning and Development, in association with Ride & Show Engineering, Inc., a company that designed the original scenes on the Studio Tour.
+Steven Spielberg, who directed the first film in the series, also served as a creative consultant for the new ride installation.

-Following the opening of Jaws within the park on June 7, 1990, it experienced extensive and persistent breakdowns as a result of the elaborate special effects involved, as did fellow original rides Kongfrontation and Earthquake: The Big One.
-However, while Universal was able to eventually contain the technical bugs in the Kong and Earthquake rides at "utmost consistency", the effects in the Jaws ride constantly refused to work at all, resulting in the ride having to be evacuated almost daily.
-Following the Summer opening of the park, Universal temporarily shut down the ride in August 1990 and sued Ride & Show Engineering, Inc. for failing to properly design the ride.
-Throughout 1991 and early 1992, Universal attempted to refurbish the effects of the ride for an eventual re-opening, but with no success.
-Some reports leaked that the high-tech electronics used in the sharks were damaged due to inadequate waterproofing.
+Following the opening of Jaws within the park on June 7, 1990, it experienced frequent breakdowns as a result of the elaborate special effects involved, as did other opening day rides Kongfrontation and Earthquake: The Big One.
+However, while Universal was able to eventually resolve many of the technical bugs in the Kong and Earthquake rides, the Jaws ride continued to have issues and was often evacuated on a daily basis.
+Universal temporarily shut down the ride in August 1990 and sued Ride & Show Engineering, Inc., for neglect in the design of the ride.
+Through 1992, Universal had limited success in redesigning some aspects of the ride while the attraction remained closed.